-- 1. Fluency Strategy: Students are presented a strategy to help them recall their prior learning.
-They are asked questions related to the strategy, which promote conceptual understanding of the strategy and computational skill. - 2.
-Fluency Flash^{}: Students are provided one or two quick problems that may involve mathematical models and asked to write or solve a problem.
-These types of problems also aid in developing conceptual understanding. - 3.
-Fluency Check: Students complete practice problems designed to increase speed and accuracy with specific computational skills. - 4.
-Fluency Talk: Students are given a prompt and space to write about their strategies and explain their thinking
+Fluency Strategy: Students are presented a strategy to help them recall their prior learning.
+They are asked questions related to the strategy, which help with conceptual understanding of the strategy and computational skill.

+Fluency Flash: Students are provided one or two quick problems that may involve mathematical models and asked to write or solve a problem.
+These types of problems also aid in developing conceptual understanding.

-K-5 only.
+Fluency Check: Students complete practice problems designed to increase speed and accuracy with specific computational skills.

+Fluency Talk: Students are given a prompt and space to write about their strategies and explain their thinking.